 How Many High School Teachers Work in Minnesota?

-In Minnesota, there were 20,940 people working as High School Teachers in the year 2018.
+There were approximately 20,940 workers employed as High School Teachers in this state in 2018.

 There were 20,720 High School Teachers employed in this state in 2017.